prof3ssorSt3v3/tinyshell/README.md

 ## Methods
 **1. Constructor**

-Call this to create a TinyShell manager object
+Call this to create a TinyShell manager object.
+Alternatively, you could call this in a loop and create a series of manager objects, each with one target.

 ```javascript
 let targets = document.querySelector('.cards');